 Lack of Bioavailable Magnesium in Supplements

 If you’re supplementing with Magnesium, you’d think you don’t have to worry about being deficient.
 Unfortunately that is not the case.
 You have to be a Magnesium connoisseur for that.
+Ineffective supplementation can be one of the magnesium deficiency causes.

 Magnesium Oxide is an inexpensive form of the mineral.
 Since the compound is small, it takes up minimal space in a tablet.
 These factors make it attractive for supplement companies.
 Unfortunately, multiple studies confirm that it has poor bioavailability and is thus not well absorbed.
 And many test subjects reported gastric distress from this compound.